New Toolkit Extends Proven Safety Measures to Ambulatory Surgery Centers

 One element of the toolkit is an implementation guide that provides step-by-step guidance on how to implement the ASC-specific safe surgery checklist.
 Toolkit elements that are uniquely fashioned for ASCs include PowerPoint modules and facilitator notes on teamwork and communication, coaching clinical teams, patient and family engagement, and sustainability.
 Modules include demonstration videos and sample checklists.
 Additional resources cover special topics such as endoscopic procedures and hand hygiene.

 The related Ambulatory Surgery Center Survey on Patient Safety Culture, which was developed as part of the AHRQ Safety Program for Ambulatory Surgery, helps ASCs assess their performance in maintaining a staff culture of safety, which is foundational to addressing safety issues at individual facilities.
 And, importantly, the toolkit includes patient and family engagement materials, including a patient brochure called "Getting Ready for Your Ambulatory Surgery," which was developed with the input of a patient advocate.
 This brochure helps patients know what to expect before, during, and after ambulatory procedures.

 Patient safety has long been a top priority for AHRQ, and combating HAIs is an essential part of our battle to keep patients safe.
 As befits an agency dedicated to translating the results of health services research into practice, we at AHRQ remain committed to ensuring that our safety tools and projects are firmly based in the latest science and evidence.
 This is a mission-driven commitment that we take very seriously.

-So try out the Toolkit to Improve Safety in ASCs.
+So try out the Toolkit to Improve Safety in Ambulatory Surgery Centers.
 We hope you'll find it useful!

 Dr. Brady is Director of the AHRQ Center for Quality Improvement and Patient Safety.